Orange-eat97/tp/docs/UserGuide.md

 title: User Guide
 ---

-**CareLink**’s core purpose is to **connect** people in need with the right help as quickly as possible.🤝
+CareLink helps Non-Governmental Organisations (NGOs) deliver social assistance efficiently by connecting beneficiaries to social workers as quickly as possible. 🤝

+NGOs often serve a large number of beneficiaries with a limited pool of social workers, making it challenging to respond promptly to those in need.

-By consolidating beneficiary and worker data into a single, efficient system 📚, CareLink empowers dispatchers to:
+By consolidating beneficiary and worker data into a single, streamlined system 📚, CareLink enables dispatchers to:

 * 📝 create and update records for beneficiaries and social workers
 * 🔍 access information quickly using **optimized find and sort commands**
 * 📍 automatically identify the **closest available social worker**
 * 📈 reduce errors and delays caused by manual lookups or outdated records

-In short, CareLink **enhances coordination efforts** and supports frontline workers in delivering social assistance more effectively. 💙
+In short, CareLink **enhances coordination efforts** between social workers and beneficiaries through the **fast retrieval** of contact details and supports NGOs in delivering social assistance more effectively. 💙

 ## Table of Contents